 In our home, we have two adopted kitties, so there’s a soft spot here for all cats looking to find their humans and fur-even homes.
 Our cats are called Annabell and Romeo, and they bring so much light, warmth, and fur into our lives – seriously, so much fur.
 We miss them dearly each time we travel to London.

 If you love cats too, you may want to add something feline-related to your London itinerary: visiting one of London’s cat cafes.
-As of mid-2022, there are four cat cafes in London, and all have survived/thrived despite the past few years, so they will likely remain, offering tea and kitty adoptions for years to come.
+As of early 2023, there are four cat cafes in London, and all have survived/thrived despite the past few years, so they will likely remain, offering tea and kitty adoptions for years to come.